A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 One key difference with the previous input is that, here, two thermostats are used, one for the fluid (\lmpcmd{mynvt1}) and one for the solid (\lmpcmd{mynvt2}).
 The combination of \lmpcmd{fix\_modify} with \lmpcmd{compute temp} ensures that the correct temperature values are used by the thermostats.
 Using \lmpcmd{compute} commands for the temperature with \lmpcmd{temp/partial 0 1 1} is intended to exclude the $x$ coordinate from the thermalization, which is important since a large velocity will be imposed along the $x$ direction.

 Then, let us impose the velocity of the two walls by adding the following commands to \flecmd{shearing.lmp}:

-The \lmpcmd{setforce} commands cancel the forces on \lmpcmd{walltop} and \lmpcmd{wallbot}.
-As a result, the atoms in these two groups will not experience any forces from the rest of the system.
+The \lmpcmd{setforce} commands cancel the forces on \lmpcmd{walltop} and \lmpcmd{wallbot} in the $x$ direction.
+As a result, the atoms in these two groups will not experience any forces along $x$ from their interaction with rest of the system.
 Consequently, in the absence of external forces, these atoms will conserve the initial velocities imposed by the two \lmpcmd{velocity} commands.
+As seen previously, although the forces on these atoms are set to zero, the \lmpcmd{fix setforce} still stores the forces acting on the group before cancellation, which can later be extracted for analysis (see below).

 Finally, let us generate images of the systems and print the values of the forces exerted by the fluid on the walls, as given by \lmpcmd{f\_mysf1[1]} and \lmpcmd{f\_mysf2[1]}.
 Add these lines to \flecmd{shearing.lmp}: